amirhyous/Turtix-Game/README.md

 ## File Structure
-- main.cpp - Contains the main game loop and initialization of game objects.
+- main.cc - Contains the main game loop and initialization of game objects.
-- map.txt - Defines the layout of levels.
+- map/ - Defines the layout of game.
 - makefile - A script to compile the project.
-- assets/ - Contains game assets like images and sounds.
+- sprite/ - Contains game assets like images and sounds.